Francis Bourgeois: Social media career

 On 27 October 2022, Bourgeois' autobiographical novel The Trainspotter's Notebook was published.
 An audiobook was also recorded, with seven hours of narration provided by Bourgeois.
 Throughout October and November 2022, Channel 4 released the five-episode digital series Trainspotting with Francis Bourgeois, featuring Aisling Bea, Chloe Burrows, Jesse Lingard, Sam Ryder, and AJ Tracey.
-On 15 November 2022, Spotify unveiled the Discover List 2022, their 2nd annual showcase of 50 influential creators on the platform across five categories; Bourgeois was categorized as one of five leading "icons."
+On 15 November 2022, Spotify unveiled the Discover List 2022, their second annual showcase of 50 influential creators on the platform across five categories; Bourgeois was categorized as one of five leading "icons."

 On 18 November 2022, Trainline launched a social campaign featuring Bourgeois and Craig David to raise awareness of the environmental benefits of traveling by train.
 On 24 November 2022, he uploaded the first episode of his co-directed series Scooting & Chatting to his new YouTube channel, the first episode featuring Louis Theroux; in turn, the former was interviewed by Theroux for BBC.

 On 22 December 2022, Channel 4 released a one-off Trainspotting with Francis Bourgeois Christmas special featuring Tom Daley.
-After the success of the initial five episodes, the network commissioned three more episodes of Trainspotting with Francis Bourgeois for production, which will air in 2023.
+After the success of the initial five episodes, the network commissioned three more episodes of Trainspotting with Francis Bourgeois for production, which aired in 2023.

 In mid-February 2023, Bourgeois was sponsored by Prologis UK to visit their warehouse at the Daventry International Rail Freight Terminal, a major rail freight hub in Northamptonshire.
 The campaign served to promote DIRFT, the logistics aspect of supply chain management, and the sustainability benefits of rail freight.
 In the promotional video, Bourgeois is seen admiring freights on site, as well as scootering through their warehouse.

 Bourgeois appeared in episode 2 of the Kathy Burke channel 4 documentary, Kathy Burke: Growing Up, where the former discussed his career.

-On April 6, 2023, he released a second episode of his self-produced series Scooting & Chatting, which features Annie Mac.
+On 6 April 2023, Bourgeois released a second episode of his self-produced series Scooting & Chatting, featuring Annie Mac.

 Modelling

 In late 2021, Bourgeois was represented by Manchester-based agency Brother Models.

-In January 2022, he was featured in the second chapter of a partnership between Gucci and The North Face.
-In the photographs and a promotional short film by Highsnobiety, he plays the part of a train conductor travelling the Swiss Alps, which were superimposed.
-The film, "Full Steam Ahead with Francis Bourgeois," features the Keighley & Worth Valley Railway, the Oakworth station, and 2MT locomotive No. 78022; it was shot in the Bradford district of West Yorkshire.
-"Full Steam Ahead with Francis Bourgeois" won the award for "best fashion film" at Berlin Fashion Film Festival 2022.
-Afterward, Bourgeois appeared on the Gucci Podcast alongside Bryanboy to discuss the relationship between fashion and social media.
+In January 2022, Bourgeois was featured in the second chapter of a partnership between Gucci and The North Face.

+In the photographs and a promotional short film called Full Steam Ahead with Francis Bourgeois (2022) by Highsnobiety, Bourgeois plays the part of a train conductor travelling the Swiss Alps, which were superimposed.
+The film features the Keighley & Worth Valley Railway, the Oakworth station, and 2MT locomotive No. 78022; it was shot in the Bradford district of West Yorkshire.
+The film won the award for "best fashion film" at the Berlin Fashion Film Festival 2022.

+Bourgeois then appeared on the Gucci Podcast alongside Bryanboy to discuss the relationship between fashion and social media.

 In March 2022, Bourgeois starred in Paul Smith's "What Makes You Happy?" campaign, modelling the PS Paul Smith Happy collection.

 During London Fashion Week in February 2023, Bourgeois modelled Bay Garnett's "Oxfam Fashion Fighting Poverty" collection at an Oxfam GB x eBay show, which aimed to address poverty and promote sustainable fashion.
 This event marked his debut on the runway.